Saidat23/devops.pbl/DevOps Tooling.md

 collaboration and efficiency for software development and operation teams.

 In a previous Project, [WordPress Website](https://github.com/Saidat23/devops.pbl/blob/main/WordPress%20Website%20with%20LVM%20Storage%20Management.md), we implemented a WordPress based solution that is ready to be filled with content and can be used as a website or blog.
 In this project, we will introduce a set of DevOps tools that will help our team in day to day activities like managing, developing, testing, deploying and monitoring different projects.

 The DevOps Tooling Solution will consist of:

-**Jenkins** - free and open source automation server used to build CI/CD pipelines.
+**Jenkins** - is a free and open source automation server used to build CI/CD pipelines.

 **Kubernetes** - an open-source container-orchestration system for automating computer application deployment, scaling, and management.